feurbano/data_management_2018/sections/section_2/l2_dbmovement.md

 * the time of deployment is not provided (but it is very important!), only the date
 * the time zone of the start/end time is not provided
 * the period of deployment is suspicious (very long or very short)
+* the same collar is deployed on two animals at the same time
 * the period of deployment do not match with the timestamp of the locations in the sensor data file (it is longer, or much shorter)
-* once visualized the first locations show an unusual spatial pattern (e.g. along the highway between the research centre and the study area)
+* once visualized the first and/or last locations show an unusual spatial pattern (e.g. along the highway between the research centre and the study area)

 All these things must be verified with they who provided the data.
 Another typical problem is the name of the animal.
 In some research groups, it happens to assign the code of the GPS sensor as name to animals, but when the same animal is monitored with another collar or the same collar is deployed on another animal, it is no more possible to related the data to the correct individual.
 Unusual patterns in the name of the animals is also a point to control.